dstroud/dreamsequence/README.md

 - Ideas:
   - Process CV from your eurorack sequencer then send it back out via Crow outputs 1-2, like a chord quantizer.
   - Turn LFOs, function generators, S&H modules, etc... into sequencers.
-  - Use trigger/clock/voltage sources for novel sequence timing or to inject some chaos into shared destination.
+  - Use trigger/clock/voltage sources for novel sequence timing or to inject some chaos into a merged output.

+### Arranger
-### ARRANGER: like a DAW but [worse/better]
+*Like a DAW but [worse/better]*
 - Sequences playback of chord patterns (A, B, C, D) and is the entry point to the Event Editor.

 - Events set, increment, randomize, or incite parameters to "wander" throughout your arrangement, with clamping or wrapping value ranges and probability control.
 Events can be used like rudimentary DAWesque automation lanes or they can be used more sparingly to reconfigure your patch at certain key points in your arrangement.